gt-epl/fecore/README.md

 The instructions and setup described in this document have been tested on Cloudlab c220g1 machines.
 The fastest way to evaluate RUNE is to use our pre-built Cloudlab image:
 - You will need to register for an account at [Cloudlab](https://www.cloudlab.us)
-- Once you have registered, visit the profile page for our [RUNE-ae-mw25 Profile](https://www.cloudlab.us/p/fecore/RUNE-ae-mw25)
+- Once you have registered, visit the profile page for our [RUNE-ae Profile](https://www.cloudlab.us/p/fecore/RUNE-ae)
 - Select the `Instantiate` button
 - You can evaluate RUNE using a single node
 - Select a project to attach this experiment to (if you do not already have a project to use, one can be created by selecting your username in the top-right corner and then "Start/Join Project")